jkomoros/boardgame/TUTORIAL.md

 npm install -g polymer-cli
 ```

+*There's currently a bug in its installation, so if the installation fails, you might have to pass `--unsafe-perm` to install it.*

 Now you have the prerequisites installed and can use the `boardgame-util serve` command.

 Sitting in the boardgame package, run: